HumanCellAtlas/data-store/README.md

 ### Deploying the DSS

-Assuming the tests have passed above, the next step is to manually deploy.
-See the section below for information on CI/CD with Travis if continuous deployment is your goal.

 Several components in the DSS deployed separately as daemons, found in `$DSS_HOME/daemons`.
 Daemon deployment may incorporate dependent infrastructure, such SQS queues or SNS topics, by placing Terraform files in daemon directory, e.g.
 `$DSS_HOME/daemons/dss-admin/my_queue_defs.tf`.
 This infrastructure is deployed non-interactively, without the